 “and that He was buried, and that He rose again the third day according to the Scriptures,”

-4and that He was buried,
+and that He was buried,

 Burial confirms death and shows its finality.
 The disciples placed a corpse in the tomb and sealed it shut, authenticating the reality of His death.
 They buried Him in the tomb of Joseph of Arimathea.
 This is proof of His death.

 Nicodemus also attended the funeral.
 He initially came to Jesus “by night” (Jn 3) and was a member of the Sanhedrin as well, for he, too, was a secret disciple.
 It took the death of Christ to bring these two men out into the open.
-Some people crack under pressure but these two became strong under pressure.
+Some people crack under pressure, but these two became strong under pressure.
 They buried Jesus in Joseph’s tomb, but Joseph did not know that he only lent that tomb to Jesus.
-The synoptic gospels tell us that Mary Magdalene, Salome (mother of James and John), and Mary the mother of James and Joseph (sister of Jesus’ mother) were there, as well as some other unnamed women.
+The synoptic gospels tell us that Mary Magdalene, Salome (mother of James and John), and Mary the mother of James and Joseph (sister of Jesus’ mother) were there and some other unnamed women.
 Where were the apostles?
 They were not present.
 They did not show, for it was dangerous.
 There was no church service; it was a very crude affair, no committal, no casket.

 and that He rose again the third day

 The Father raised Jesus from the dead; Jesus did not raise Himself from the dead.
 Jesus predicted that He would rise on the third day (Mt 12:40; Lu 24:6).
 The death of Christ without the resurrection of Christ would be like making a payment and not getting a receipt.
 There would be no way of knowing whether God had accepted the price Christ paid on the cross.
 If Jesus had stayed dead and buried, we could never have ascertained whether God was pleased with His sacrifice for sin – but Jesus came forth from the grave, triumphing over sin and death.